smyshlya/HTrate/README.md

 optional arguments:
-  -h, --help         show this help message and exit --ht HT            threshold number of different genera for HT detection --n N              number of proteins to retrieve from the input file; if 0 retrieves all of them --api_key API_KEY  this is your api_key to access NCBI (see https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) and download IP records
+  -h, --help         show this help message and exit --ht HT            threshold number of different genera for HT detection (2 is default) --n N              number of proteins to retrieve from the input file; if 0 retrieves all of them (0 is default) --api_key API_KEY  this is your api_key to access NCBI (see https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/) and download IP records (none is deafult, i am not sure if that works)

 ```